MDSplus/mdsplus/CMakeDeveloperGuide.md

    for reference.
 For most libraries, this loop already exists and you can simply add your test source to the list.
 The important pieces are:

-  * A list of test sources, each will be compiled into an executable with the same name.
+  * A list of test sources, each of which will be compiled into an executable with the same name.
   * A loop over this source list.
-  * A call to `cmake_path()` to get the `STEM` of a source name, this is the name of a file without the directory or file extension. e.g. `MyTest.c` -> `MyTest`.
+  * A call to `cmake_path()` to get the `STEM` of a source name, which is the name of a file without the directory or file extension.
+    For example, `MyTest.c` -> `MyTest`.
-  * A call to `add_executable()` to register the test executable, this allows us to reference it in future CMake calls, specifically `mdsplus_add_test()`.
+  * A call to `add_executable()` to register the test executable, which allows us to reference it in future CMake calls, specifically `mdsplus_add_test()`.
     If you have additional sources that need to be compiled into each executable, such as a file containing utility functions, you can add additional sources to the call to `add_executable()`.
   * A call to `target_link_libraries()` that links the executable against the library you are intending to test.
 Most tests will want to link against `MdsTestShr`, which contains our implementation of `check`.
 If you are trying